 Utebo – Campo de Santa Ana

 The town of Utebo lies 12km west of the Aragonese capital, Zaragoza.
 Due to its location on a fertile plain, irrigated by the Rio Ebro, Utebo grew into an important agricultural centre, providing essential food to the regional capital and far beyond.
-During the 20th Century, Zaragoza’s urban sprawl edged towards town, bringing with it light industry and population growth, which in time, led to Utebo becoming the second-largest metropolitan centre in the Province.
-The 20th Century also saw the development of football, however Zaragoza and for that matter, other parts of Aragon, took its time to fully come to terms with the game.
+During the 20th Century, Zaragoza’s urban sprawl edged towards the town, bringing with it light industry and population growth, which in time led to Utebo becoming the second-largest metropolitan centre in the Province.
+The 20th Century also saw the development of football; however, Zaragoza and, for that matter, other parts of Aragon, took their time to fully come to terms with the game.
 Organised competitions did not truly get underway until 1915, a good decade or so later than neighbouring Catalunya.
 It would take another 8 years for the first club to emerge from Utebo, when Sociedad Deportiva Foot-ball Club Utebo was founded on 23 September 1923.
 The club inaugurated the town’s new Campo de Deportes in a friendly against Iberia Sport Club on 21 March 1924, and registered with the Federación Aragonesa on 22 July 1924.
 However, within a couple of years, the club had folded.

 Wrong Side of the Tracks – Campo de Santa Ana in 1946